jbcodeforce/aws-organization-play/README.md

     ![](./docs/diagrams/security-control.drawio.png)

-    The IAM policy to control access to s3 bucket may look to at least the following declarations:
+    The IAM policy to control access to s3 bucket may look to at least the following declaration:

     ```json
     {